mhahsler/CS7320-AI/README.md

 The code examples cover several chapters of the textbook [Artificial Intelligence: A Modern Approach (AIMA)](http://aima.cs.berkeley.edu/) by Russell and Norvig.
 The code in this repository is intended to be simple to focus more on the basic AI concepts and less on the use of advanced implementation techniques (e.g., object-oriented design and flexibility).
 More complex code examples accompanying the textbook can be found at the [GitHub repository aimacode](https://github.com/aimacode).

+Studying the material requires
+* advanced Python programming skills.
+* practical knowledge of how to implement data structures (Big-O notation, search trees).
+* a working knowledge of probability theory and combinatorics.

 ## Covered AIMA Chapters